digitalsoba/bootstrap/README.md

 Ansible playbook to bootstrap personal workstations and servers

 ## Development
-Ensure you have docker installed to run molecue test and python 3.9+ Create a virtual python environment and install pip requirements
+Ensure you have docker installed to run molecule test and python 3.9+ Create a virtual python environment and install pip requirements

 ```shell